 Sorting out your affairs can save your family confusion and heartache in the long term.
-Jo Wild explains why it’s one of the most important steps you can take.
+Andrea Beesley-Hewitt explains why it’s one of the most important steps you can take.

 In order to bring your legal affairs up to date then the first step I would recommend is to make a Will or to update your existing Will.
 Only by making a Will can you be sure that your estate passes to the family, friends, loved ones or charities that you would like.
 In making a Will you can leave clear instructions about how your estate should be dealt with.
 If you do not leave a valid Will then the Intestacy Rules will say how your estate will be distributed and it might not be passed to the people that you would otherwise have chosen.
 Unrelated friends do not benefit under the Intestacy Rules.